pipekit/examples/examples/external-logs/README.md

 Sometimes you may want to use Argo Workflows to deploy a kubernetes resource that it outside of the workflow.
 This example shows how to do that, and demonstrates that you can capture the logs from that external resource.

-The workflow deploys a kubernetes job that emits "hello world".
-You will see "hello world" in your Pipekit logs
+The workflow deploys a kubernetes job that emits "Hello Pipekit!".
+You will see "Hello Pipekit!" in your Pipekit logs.
+Ensure you use the filter button to select the container called `hellopipekit` in order to see the logs.

 ## Log into Pipekit via the CLI
 With the CLI installed, log into Pipekit: